lstamaria/lstamaria.github.io/_posts/2018-03-01-ubuntu-fixes.md

 ---
 layout: post
-title: "Ubuntu fixes"
+title: "MSDS"
-date: 2018-03-02
+date: 2018-03-03
 use_math: true
 ---

-I have experience some problems in Ubuntu installation on my MacBook Air 2012.
+I have experienced some problems in Ubuntu installation on my MacBook Air 2012.
 Granted my favorite laptop is aging, 5 years to be exact, but I still love it.

 The following are some hacks that I did to make Ubuntu run a bit better on my machine: